Summary Of Sky

 Living with Cancer

 Anxiety and uncertainty about living with untreated “cancer” is certainly a problem.
-Some degree of anxiety, however, is inescapable no matter what treatment approach is selected.
+Some degree of anxiety, however, is inescapable.
 Studies show that men who had surgery or radiation also struggle with fears that the cancer may come back.
 Men in Sky need to guard against rushing into unnecessary treatment.
 Too often their treatment ends up being associated with irreversible side effects.

 Mark Scholz, MD is the Executive Director of the Prostate Cancer Research Institute.
 He is also the Medical Director of Prostate Oncology Specialists Inc. He received his medical degree from Creighton University in Omaha, NE.
 Dr. Scholz completed his Internal Medicine internship and Medical Oncology fellowship at University of Southern California Medical Center.
 He is co-author of Invasion of the Prostate Snatchers.
 He has authored over 20 scientific publications related to the treatment of prostate cancer.